Talkarcabbage/Endernexus/README.md

 Ender Nexus adds a block that can transport items, fluids, and forge energy wirelessly between blocks and across dimensions.

 Use of a recipe mod such as JEI is recommended, though there is only one block.
-(Recipe may be subject to change later)
+Recipe may be subject to change later.

 #### License